-The psychiatrist meanwhile had never met the spouse, so had no way of coming to an independent assessment of his potential for growth which turned out to be on the extremely high end.
-In addition, the psychiatrist assumed the accuracy of his client's descriptions of her "defiant" teenagers, and commiserated with his client hearing the way her husband curried favor with the teenagers in a manner that consistently caused her to feel left out.
+The psychiatrist, meanwhile, had never met the spouse and thus had no way of coming to an independent assessment of his potential for growth—which, as it turned out, was on the extremely high end.
+In addition, the psychiatrist assumed his client's descriptions of her "defiant" teenagers were accurate, and commiserated with his client when she described the way her husband curried favor with the teenagers in a manner that consistently caused her to feel left out.

-When Bert, Anna's husband, eventually discovered Anna's affair, which by then had become sexual as well as emotional, he needless to say, was furious.
-To his credit, while Bert's first impulse was to seek an immediate divorce, after calming down enough to think over the situation he relented, requesting instead that they seek marital counseling.
-They found my name from the internet.
+When Bert, Anna's husband, eventually discovered Anna's affair—which by then had become sexual as well as emotional—he, needless to say, was furious.
+To his credit, while Bert's first impulse was to seek an immediate divorce, after calming down enough to think over the situation, he relented and requested instead that they seek marital counseling.
+They found my name on the internet.

 By the time we met again the next week to launch the couple treatment, Bert had already determined that he would never again speak angrily to his wife.
-Instead he would exit any situation he might not be able to handle calmly, bring himself back to the calm zone, and then return to the dialogue.
-The calming process generally took him just several minutes.
+Instead, he would exit any situation he might not be able to handle calmly, bring himself back to the calm zone, and then return to the dialogue.
+The calming process generally took him just a few minutes.

-During the same week I also met alone with Anna for a single individual therapy session.
-I had clarified in my first session with the couple my policy that I only work with couples who agree to end all contact with an affair partner.
-In her individual session Anna consolidated her decision that she would gradually end contact with her affair partner in order to focus on improving her marriage relationship.
+During the same week, I also met alone with Anna for a single individual therapy session.
+I had clarified in my first session with the couple my policy that I only work with couples who agree to end all contact with any affair partners.
+In her individual session, Anna announced her decision that she would gradually end contact with her affair partner in order to focus on improving her marriage relationship.

-Within two weeks of further couple treatment sessions Anna and Bert had enjoyed, for the first time in years, multiple "date nights" and a renewal of their affection at home.
+Within two weeks of further couple treatment sessions, Anna and Bert had enjoyed, for the first time in years, multiple "date nights" and a renewal of their affection at home.
 They also had determined that they would work together as a team to mend their full family.
-Their teenagers, it turned out, had been reacting to their mother's tendency to get over-controlling with them.
+Their teenagers, it turned out, had been reacting to their mother's tendency to get overly controlling with them.

-Now that she was working within a therapy process that included Bert's perspectives as well as her own, Anna began to see that her over-emotional ways of talking with the children had been a prime cause of their disaffection and also of Bert's protectiveness with them.
+Now that she was working within a therapy process that included Bert's perspectives as well as her own, Anna began to see that her over-emotional ways of talking with the children had been a prime cause of their disaffection, as well as of Bert's protectiveness with them.

-The psychiatrist who had worked so long with Anna in an individual treatment format only had no way of gathering a broad enough data base to see his client in any way other than how she presented herself, which was as a lovely, likeable and intelligent woman.
-Anna's many quick-tempered outbursts at home had never struck her as relevant to her marital or parenting problems, even though from my diagnostic perspective she had been functioning in the manner of someone with a borderline personality disorder.
+The psychiatrist who had worked so long with Anna in an individual treatment format had no way of gathering a broad enough database to see his client in any way other than how she presented herself, which was as a lovely, likable, and intelligent woman.
+Anna's many quick-tempered outbursts at home had never struck her as relevant to her marital or parenting problems, even though from my diagnostic perspective she may have been functioning in the manner of someone with a borderline personality disorder.
 With so little insight, Anna had been unable to share this data with her psychiatrist.
-Anna's hyper-emotionality showed significantly less in the calm environment of her one-on-one therapist's office, even though her hyper-sensitive amgydala reactivity, along with her husband's anger eruptions, were at the root of her family's disintegration.
+Anna's hyper-emotionality showed significantly less in the calm environment of her one-on-one therapist's office, even though her hyper-sensitive amygdala reactivity, along with her husband's anger eruptions, were at the root of her family's disintegration.

-Just as people live in a full body, not just with a heart or lung that is impaired, most individiuals live in the context of a family.
+Just as people live in a full body—not just with a heart or lung that is impaired—most individuals live in the context of a family.
 The full family, starting with the couple, needs to be included in the assessment and eventually, in many cases, in the treatment.
-For a therapist to get a broad enough data base to diagnose and treat effectively, the individual therapy client's spouse is best off being part of the treatment and intervention processes.
+For a therapist to get a broad enough database to diagnose and treat effectively, it's my view that the individual therapy client's spouse is best off being part of the treatment and intervention processes.

 I generally encourage all new clients to bring their spouse at least to the first session.
 I say it's my policy.
 If the spouse still won't join us, I offer to phone the spouse myself, which often proves effective.

-At the same time, if a married client says that they do not want their spouse at the first session, I always respect that.
-Usually that request indicates that either an affair or abuse is part of the problem.
-Sometimes also however it's some other issue that would have been unhelpful for the spouse to hear.
+At the same time, if a married client says that they do not want their spouse in the first session, I always respect that.
+Usually, that request indicates that either an affair or abuse is part of the problem.
+Sometimes, however, it's some other issue that would have been unhelpful for the spouse to hear.

-Multiple research studies have concluded that when a therapist treats a married client in individual therapy, the odds go up that the marriage will end up in divorce.
-When a couple attempts to get help by hiring two separate therapists, one for his individual treatment and one for hers, the risk of divorce zooms upward.* Separate his and her therapists is a highest probability recipe for ending a marriage.
+Some studies have suggested that when a therapist treats a married client in individual therapy, the odds go up that the marriage will end up in divorce.
+When a couple attempts to get help by hiring two separate therapists, the risk of divorce may go upward.*

 *I detail this research in my book From Conflict to Resolution.